LarsBehrenberg/testing-copy/content/posts/first-impressionist-exhibition.md

       But things for the rest of the group were soon to go from bad to worse as [Paul Durand-Ruel](/paul-durand-ruel-biography) suspended the payments on instalment that he was making to the group.

+      #### How did Manet fare?

       Manet’s focus on the Salon also backfired.
 Of the three works he submitted to the 1874 exhibition, two were summarily rejected.
 The third, a heart-warming depiction of a mother and daughter at a railway station entitled The Railroad, was lambasted by critics (eg, the figures were “both cut out of sheet-tin”).

       Ironically, given his refusal to get involved, many reviewers placed the blame for the first exhibition on [Edouard Manet](/edouard-manet-biography).
 A rude review in La Presse described the group as ‘disciples of Monsieur Manet’; and a caricature in Les Contemporains showed Manet wearing a crown under the title ‘Manet, King of the Impressionists’.

+      #### Liquidation of the company

       In December 1874, Renoir chaired a meeting of the company’s shareholders.
 It had liabilities of 3,713 francs and cash in hand of a mere 278 francs.
 Each exhibitor owed 184 francs 50 centimes.
 The group made the unanimous decision to liquidate the company.

+      #### An auction and seven more exhibitions

+      The Impressionists, however, were not ones to give up.
+They organised an auction at the Hotel Drouot in 1875 and, when that did not go as planned, held a [second exhibition in 1876](/second-impressionist-exhibition) and six more exhibitions in the years 1879 to 1886.
     sideGalleryImages:
       - imageTitle: "'Railway' by Edouard Manet, 1873 currently at the National Gallery of Art, Washington, DC, US"